Nebraska: Birth data

-Note: For 2013–2015, births in table don't add up, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.
+Note: For 2013–2015, births in the table add up to more than the total, because Hispanics are counted both by their ethnicity and by their race, giving a higher overall number.
 Since 2016, data for births of White Hispanic origin are not collected, but included in one Hispanic group; persons of Hispanic origin may be of any race.

 Religion

 The religious affiliations of the people of Nebraska are predominantly Christian, according to a 2014 survey by the Pew Research Center.
 At the 2020 Public Religion Research Institute survey, 73% of the population identified as Christian.
 At the 2014 Pew Research Center's survey, 20% of the population were religiously unaffiliated; in 2020, the Public Religion Research Institute determined 22% of the population became religiously unaffiliated.
-The 2023–24 Pew Research Center Religious Landscape Study found that 74% of Nebraskans identified as Christians and 21% were religiously unaffiliated.
+The 2023–24 Pew Research Center's Religious Landscape Study found that 74% of Nebraskans identified as Christians and 21% were religiously unaffiliated.

 The largest single denominations by number of adherents in 2010 were the Roman Catholic Church (372,838), the Lutheran Church–Missouri Synod (112,585), the Evangelical Lutheran Church in America (110,110) and the United Methodist Church (109,283).

 Taxation

 Nebraska has a progressive income tax.
 The portion of income from $0 to $2,400 is taxed at 2.56%; from $2,400 to $17,500, at 3.57%; from $17,500 to $27,000, at 5.12%; and income over $27,000, at 6.84%.
 The standard deduction for a single taxpayer is $5,700; the personal exemption is $118.

 Nebraska has a state sales and use tax of 5.5%.
 In addition to the state tax, some Nebraska cities assess a city sales and use tax, in 0.5% increments, up to a maximum of 1.5%.
 Dakota County levies an additional 0.5% county sales tax.
 Food and ingredients that are generally for home preparation and consumption are not taxable.
 All real property within the state of Nebraska is taxable unless specifically exempted by statute.
 Since 1992, only depreciable personal property is subject to tax and all other personal property is exempt from tax.
 Inheritance tax is collected at the county level.
+As of July 2025, the state's gasoline tax is 49.70 cents per gallon.